dpavot/blah6/README.md

 Accessible negative results are relevant for researchers and clinicians not only to limit their search space but also to prevent the costly re-exploration of research hypotheses.
 However, most biomedical relation extraction data sets do not seek to distinguish between a false and a negative relation among two biomedical entities.
 Furthermore, data sets created using distant supervision techniques also have some false negative relations that constitute undocumented/unknown relations.
 We propose to improve the distinction between these concepts, by revising a subset of the relations marked as false on the PGR corpus and give the first steps to automatically distinguish between the false (F), negative (N), and unknown (U) results.

+Our academic paper which describes this work in detail can be found [here](https://genominfo.org/journal/view.php?number=606&viewtype=pubreader).

 ## BLAH6 Daily Tasks & Initial Results

 ### Day 05/02/2020